tumelohq/documentation/README.md

-# Tumelo Platform API Dcumentation
+# Tumelo Platform API Documentation

 Tumelo's mission is to enable retail investors and pension members to create and benefit from a more sustainable investment system.